The Governing Body

 Parents, including carers, of pupils are eligible to stand for election as governors.
 Parent governors are elected by other parents at the school.
-If insufficient parents stand for election, the governing body may appoint parents.
+If fewer parents stand for election than vacancies, the governing body may appoint a parent governor.

 Staff, both teaching and support, may become governors (volunteers do not qualify).
 Staff governors are elected by the school staff.
 The governing body cannot appoint a staff governor.
 If no one stands the post remains vacant.

 The Headteacher is a governor by virtue of their office, but they can choose not to serve as a governor.